St. Croix

 info.

-St. Croix is on Atlantic Standard Time zone year-round (1
+The time zone on St. Croix is Atlantic Standard Time.

 USVI Public Holidays